-28 These sectors of the population went to the streets demanding prompt actions of the government (during 2001).
+These sectors of the population went to the streets demanding prompt actions of the government (during 2001).
 The phrase ""!Que se vayan todos!"
 (Let they all go away!) was part of the demands, referring to the protagonists of the catastrophic political system.
 Clearly, the majority of the population demanded solutions.

-market.
-It consists of paying the difference from the projects' return and the risk-free interest rate.
-The results are favourable to government intervention.
+favourable to government intervention.
 However, in his analysis he ignores the cost of raising funds to be distributed in loan guarantees.